ritwikbera/DeepLearningUtilities/README.md

 ### Sampling Algorithms

 * _Weighted Sampling with Segment Trees_: Tree based random weighted sampling for _O(log N)_ sampling time complexity.
 These can be updated on the fly after an initial build of the tree.
 Useful while implementing Prioritized Experience Replay for RL applications.
+Segment trees require _O(log N)_ time as opposed to _O(1)_ time for the alias method, while sampling discrete distributions but the alias method cannot adapt to evolving distributions like segment trees can.

 * _Negative Sampling_ : Generate fixed set of negative samples to be paired with equal number of positive samples for balanced training on unbalanced datasets.

 * _Alias Method for Efficient Discrete Sampling_ : Constant time sampling method for discrete distributions by converting the multinomial sampling process into a binomial sampling process.
+Requires linear (_O(N)_) time to initially build the alias setup.

 * _Fast Random Sampling without Replacement_: Implements fast batched random sampling without replacement.
 No setup time needed.
 Only access time complexity exists which is _O(B log N)_ where B is batch size and N is number of elements to sample from.
 This technique may be used in training neural networks via boosting.

 * _Reservoir Sampling_: A randomized algorithm to sample from streaming data, where each incoming data point has an equal probability (mathematically provable) of being sampled.
+Both weighted and unweighted versions of reservoir sampling are provided.
+Weighted version could be useful when we want to sample elements according to occurence frequency (frequency could be found out through _Count-Min Sketch_) or some custom weighting scheme.

 * _Shuffle_: Implements a randomized algorithm, the Fisher-Yates shuffle, to shuufle a dataset so that each data-point can be placed at each position with uniform probability.
 Perfectly random shuffling is necessary in deep learning, so that the model does not learn any artificial temporal characteristics across batches.